 If you are only checking your dashboard occasionally throughout the day, it's normal for you not to see jobs.
 To see a job, you would have to load your dashboard at the exact same moment or right after a customer places an order.
 We understand that not everybody has the time to sit in front of their computer continuously refreshing their dashboard, and this is why we recommend the use of RSS feed readers, which can check for you and send you timely notifications when they detect new jobs – even if you're busy with other tasks!

 If you're new to this: An RSS feed reader is a tool that will check your dashboard for you and send you a notification whenever it detects a new available job.
-For best results, you should set up your RSS feed reader to intervals of 30 to 60 seconds.

 1) Different types of RSS feed readers